-- Level of Care Utilization System (LOCUS)

-- Child and Adolescent Level of Care Utilization System (CALOCUS)

-- In addition to the use of LOCUS and CALOCUS criterions, Crisis Connections considers specific needs of the individual when conducting UM decision-making.
+- Level of Care Utilization System (LOCUS) - Child and Adolescent Level of Care Utilization System (CALOCUS) - In addition to the use of LOCUS and CALOCUS criterions, Crisis Connections considers specific needs of the individual when conducting UM decision-making.
 These factors can include but are not limited to:

-- Age;
+- o Age.

-- Comorbidities;
+- o Comorbidities.

-- Complications;
+- o Complications.

-- Progress of treatment;
+- o Progress of treatment.

-- Psychosocial situation;
+- o Psychosocial situation.

-- Home environment;
+- Home environment.

-- Other social determinants; and
+- Other social determinants.

 - There is no other equally effective, more conservative or substantially less costly course of treatment available or suitable for the client requesting the service (WAC 182-500-0070 or its successor).